TheCodePeople/react-router_lesson/README.md

   We create a `Posts` component that displays a list of posts.
 It uses the `<Link />` component from react-router-dom to link to individual post details.

-  We import the `data.js` file that has an array of posts, so that we can loop over them and display them.
+  We import the posts data from the `data.js` file, so that we can loop over them and display them.

-  When We click on the `<Link />` component, we navigate the user to the post details page (`<PostItem />`), with the id of the post.
+  When We click on the `<Link />` component, we navigate the user to the post details page (`<PostDetails />`), with the id of the post.

   For example:
   `localhost:3000/posts/1`